maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 Mobile Foundation
 -----------------

-Chapter 1 and 2 are great, really great in my opinion ;-), but what about mobile?
+In chapter 1 we learned about foundation markup, and in chapter 2 foundation styles, but what about mobile?
 What about iPads?
 What about mobile browsers!!
 In the old days all you really had to worry about "cross anything" were browser issues.
 I mean on the fringe back then there was talk about desktop screen sizes, but it could be overlooked.

-Nowadays you cannot overlook screen sizes.
-You better believe that people are going to look at your website on a mobile phone or some kind of tablet, especially an iPad.
+Nowadays you cannot overlook screen size, i.e. mobile.
+You better believe that people are going to look at your website on a mobile phone or some kind of tablet.
 In fact I think this is pretty much [common knowledge][], so let's just deal with it.

-How?
-Let's explore in this chapter.
+In this chapter  we are going to explore the different ways in which we can serve content to our end-users depending on the device they're using.
+In this process we will develop our applications own mobile foundation.

 ### Mobile First

 Once upon a time ago when I worked for Fidelity Investments' FEB Design unit, we took an existing application and turned it into a mobile app (pre-smartphones).
 The result was a precise definition of the applications basic information architecture, no more no less.
+Several my colleagues pointed this out and used the mobile application to better architect the greater application.

-As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense.
-I don't think anyone can afford to consider mobile design as an afterthought anymore.
+As an Information Architect with this experience, the [Mobile First][] design paradigm makes sense to me, But given the staggering number of mobile users out there it is an approach you as a front end developer should consider using when building an application.
+In the very least do not consider mobile design as an afterthought.

-Yes, we did layout are foundation markup and styles with the desktop in mind, and that is fine and as it should be, but as we move into the next chapter we actually start thinking about how to build an application, and we do so tackle it from the mobile first perspective.

-By the end of this chapter we will have completed our foundation work underrated tackle any browser, device, or screen size.
+In chapter 4 we will tackle this paradigm shift as we architect our application, and I recommend doing so in every application you build, so it makes sense to include in our foundation work a blueprint or plan of attack for dealing with mobile browsers and the wide range of screen sizes users will use when viewing your work.

 ### Plan of Attack